Parrue/Head-impacts-kinematic-data-driven-emulator/README.md

 - **Number of basis modes (k)**: The number of modes used for generating data.
 The maximum modes depends on the parameter: For angular velocity is 15, for angular acceleration is 21 and for linear acceleration is 29.
 - **Magnification (m)**: TO BE COMPLETED.

-> Output
+> OUTPUT

-The Output will be a set of 9 .csv files that contains a matrix of 100xn in which each column represent a single impulse of 100ms of duration, with the following nomenclature:
+The Output will be a set of 9 .csv files.
+Each one contains a matrix of 100xn in which each column represent a single impulse of 100ms of duration, with the following nomenclature:

 - LaAP:  Linear acceleration Antero-Posterior direction.
 - LaLat: Linear acceleration Lateral direction.